chrisfrank/rack-reducer/README.md

 ### Rack Middleware/Hash
 This example runs a raw Rack app with Rack::Reducer mounted as middleware.
-It doesn't use an ORM at all -- it just stores data in a hash.
+It doesn't use an ORM at all -- it just stores data in a ruby hash.

 ```ruby
 # config.ru